Till the Clouds Roll By: Surviving Judy Garland outtake

-A video of an excised musical number survives from this film, although part of the soundtrack has been lost.
+A video of an excised musical number survives from this film, but part of the soundtrack has been lost.
 Judy Garland, as Marilyn Miller, sings "D'Ya Love Me?" to two clowns in a circus setting, representing a scene from the Broadway musical Sunny.
+The clowns are played by Swedish clowns Jean and Rene Arnaut, known as the Arnaut Brothers.
+Although uncredited, they appear in the edited movie in the walk-around at the start of the Sunny circus.

 Soundtrack album

-The film was one of the first motion pictures to have a soundtrack album released concurrent with it arriving in theaters.
+The film was one of the early movies to have a soundtrack album released concurrently with it arriving in theaters.
 The soundtrack was produced by MGM Records, originally released as four 78-rpm records featuring various artists and songs from the film and cover artwork by Lennie Hayton.
-The album was later released on LP.
+The album was released on LP.
 No official authorized version has yet been released on CD, but several unauthorized versions have appeared on the market.
-Rhino Entertainment currently owns the rights to issue an authorized CD of the soundtrack, under license from Turner Entertainment; in the past, MCA Records and Sony Music Entertainment held such rights.
+Rhino Entertainment currently owns the rights to issue an authorized CD of the soundtrack under license from Turner Entertainment; in the past, MCA Records and Sony Music Entertainment held such rights.

 Reception

 Critical response

 Bosley Crowther, reviewing the film for The New York Times, wrote:

 "Why did Metro...have to cook up a thoroughly phoney yarn about the struggles of a chirpy young composer to carry the lovely songs of Jerry Kern?
 And why did it have to do it in such a hackneyed and sentimental way as to grate on the sensibilities of even the most affectionately disposed?"

-Variety began its review with a similar sentiment: "Why quibble about the story?"
-In a retrospective review, American film critic Pauline Kael commented, "This monster thing, spawned at M-G-M, was meant to be the life of Jerome Kern."
+Variety differed, opening its satisfactory notice with "Why quibble about the story?" and likening the film to another such venture, Cary Grant's Night and Day.
+In a retrospective review, American film critic Pauline Kael wrote, "This monster thing, spawned at M-G-M, was meant to be the life of Jerome Kern."

 Box office

-The film earned $4,748,000 in the US and Canada box office and $1,976,000 elsewhere, but because of its high cost the profit was only $732,000.
+The film earned $4,748,000 in the U.S. and Canada box offices and $1,976,000 in other markets, but because of its high cost, the profit was $732,000.